Atoiks-Games/Nappou-2/README.md

-# Seihou 2
+# Nappou 2

-The second game in the Seihou series
+The second game in the Nappou series

 ## Build Instructions